Search and Hit Enter

 It’s worth noting, before we begin, that American chilli powder is not what we’re discussing here.
 Chilli powder in Australia (and Britain, Canada and New Zealand, as far as I can ascertain) is just straight up chilli, powdered.
 American chilli powder has things like oregano and garlic powder added.
 This is not what we want to use.
 A chilli powder without any additives is necessary here, because we are trying to avoid onion and garlic.

-Red chilli powder, Chipotle chilli powder, and Gochugaru (Korean red chilli powder) are all low FODMAP in 1 teaspoon (2g) serves.
+As of July 2024, red chilli powder, Chipotle chilli powder, and Gochugaru (Korean red chilli powder) are all low FODMAP in 1 teaspoon (2g) serves.

 The recipe also uses a small amount of chilli flakes for colour and extra heat.
 If you have it on hand, I love using tajin here to add that citrusy tang.
 Tajin contains chilli powder, salt and citric acid and adds such a great flavour punch.
 It is optional, though.